 This time, we can do better.
 We now have the technical ability, as well as the commitment from experts in a series of affected countries, to make the SARS CoV-2 virus data FAIR, meaning that they are Findable, Accessible, Interoperable and thus Reusable by both humans and machines, during this epidemic of COVID-19.
 The technical components that make this possible can remain in place, waiting in ready state for potential future infectious disease outbreaks.

 We started this Implementation network with a very narrow focus, based on seed funding from co-founding partners, ZonMW and the Philips Foundation (see the manifesto), namely to make source data FAIR and make them available for reuse in a distributed manner.
+These initial projects under VODAN IN are coordinated by the GO FAIR Foundation.
 With a sense of urgency driven by the rapid developments on COVID-19 we came together to launch a GO FAIR Implementation Network to address the immediate challenges.
 For this epidemic, unfortunately, we have to ‘FAIRify’ COVID-19 data ‘after the fact’ and use Chinese, Dutch, Swedish, etc. and English electronic (or even hand-written) health records to create proper FAIR data.
 The FAIRification will initially focus on the Clinical Research Form (CRF) model following the WHO standards.
 Multiple IN partners will create input forms that make it easy for local caregivers to create FAIR-CRF data in real time as a first step.
 As a second step, we will jointly develop (via online work sessions) localized FAIR Data Points (FDP).
 FDP is a FAIR data repository with ‘docking’ capabilities as a ‘station’ for ‘trains’ (virtual machines (VMs)) that come to ‘visit’ the data locally, with a specific question to ask.
 The local data custodian (frequently a hospital or centre for disease control and prevention type of institution) grants permission to VMs to ask the question / run analyses.
 As the personal data of patients never leaves the underlying database of the local institution, GDPR issues are largely accommodated and in this way data can be ‘shared’ or rather ‘visited’ without violating any patient rights and, in the case of a disease outbreak, also governed by the laws and policies of the individual jurisdictions in which the outbreak manifests.